The iPhone X’s annoying notch.

 One thing we suspect about Apple, the company never rolls back.
 Once they get rid of something or come up with new technology, they do it for good.
 To put that into context, the headphone jack won’t make a return.

-The point here is, Apple had never had any plan for a notch.
+The point here is that Apple had never had any plan for a notch.
 That’s why they will get rid of it, once they figure out how to implement Face ID without the notch.